d0tTino/Culture/README.md

 Agent thought processes use a graph workflow:
 1. **Sentiment Analysis**: Analyze perceived broadcasts and update mood
-2. **Thought Generation**: Generate internal thoughts based on context
+2. **Prepare Relationship Prompt**: Adjust communication based on agent relationships
+3. **Generate Action Output**: Generate thoughts, broadcasts, and select an action intent
+4. **Handle Intent**: Process the selected intent (propose_idea, ask_clarification, etc.)
-3. **State Update**: Update internal state and memory
+5. **Update State**: Update internal state and memory

+### Action Intents

+Agents can select from different action intents:
+- **propose_idea**: Suggest a formal idea to be added to the Knowledge Board
+- **ask_clarification**: Request more information about something unclear
+- **continue_collaboration**: Standard contribution to ongoing discussion
+- **idle**: No specific action, continue monitoring

 ### Simulation Loop

 The simulation proceeds in discrete steps:
-1. Agents perceive broadcasts from the previous step
+1. Agents perceive broadcasts from the previous step and the current Knowledge Board
-2. Each agent takes a turn to process perceptions, generate thoughts, and broadcast
+2. Each agent takes a turn to process perceptions, generate thoughts, and select an action intent
+3. The Knowledge Board is updated with new entries
-3. Broadcasts are collected for the next step
+4. Broadcasts are collected for the next step

 ## Customization